NEUROIMAGING / NEUROSONOLOGY

 Double steal phenomenon (carotid and vertebral)

-- can be found in patients with severe stenosis of the brachiocephalic trunk (BCT); the flow is altered in both ipsilateral VA and carotid artery (the VA and ICA usually have a higher degree of a steal than the CCA)
+- can be seen in patients with severe stenosis of the brachiocephalic trunk (BCT); flow is altered in both ipsilateral VA and carotid artery (the VA and ICA usually have a higher degree of steal than the CCA)

 Coronary-subclavian steal syndrome